davidlatwe/rezup/README.md

 ### Container

 A *container* is a Rez environment.
 And each container holds at least one virtual environment folder named by timestamp, which is *revision*.
-With that convention, latest version of environment can be provided without affecting existing user.
+With that convention, the latest version of environment can be provided without affecting existing user.

 ```
 # Container/Revision structure